luckyluki/TabWatcher/README.md

 # TabWatcher

-When browsing websites it's still a painful task to wait for pages finish loading.
-Common cases are:
+When uploading huge files or visiting busy websites it's still a tedious task to wait for a page to finish loading. *TabWatcher* is a chrome extension that notifies you when the loading process of some specified tabs was completed.

-* uploading huge files or
+# Upcoming

-* visiting busy websites (e.g. when buying tickets for a music festival that has just started pre-selling)
+* See the tab status inside the menu

-Instead of observing those pages to finish loading it might be more convenient to keep surfing and be informed just when the page finished loading.
+* Take actions inside the menu

-TabWatcher is a Chrome expansion that was developed for this very purpose.
+* Analyse HTTP return code of tabs